Simon J. Smith

 Simon James Smith (born 16 September 1968) is a British animator, film director, and voice actor.
 He is best known for his work at DreamWorks Animation.
 Smith came to PDI/DreamWorks in 1997 as head of layout for the company's feature film division.
-A CG animation veteran with nearly 35 years of experience, Smith supervised the layout department on PDI/DreamWorks' first animated feature Antz, serving as the Head of Layout in Shrek.
+A CG animation veteran with nearly 35 years of experience, Smith supervised the layout department on PDI/DreamWorks' first animated feature Antz (1998), serving as the head of layout in Shrek (2001).
 He then directed the Universal Studios Theatre experience Shrek 4-D, followed by the short Far Far Away Idol.
 His first feature film as a director was in 2007, with Bee Movie.
-He then directed another DVD short, Megamind: The Button of Doom, before co-helming, with Eric Darnell, the comedy/spy action spin-off from the Madagascar series, Penguins of Madagascar, the mini series "Baymax Dreams" for Disney, and is executive producer "Batwheels" for Warner Bros.
+He then directed another DVD short, Megamind: The Button of Doom, before co-directing, with Eric Darnell, the comedy/spy action spin-off from the Madagascar series, Penguins of Madagascar, the mini series Baymax Dreams for Disney, and is executive producer on Batwheels for Warner Bros.

 Early and personal life

-Smith was born in Watford UK, to English parents.
+Smith was born in Watford, to English parents.
 He grew up in Hatch End, Middlesex, before moving into London proper in 1982.